getodk/docs/odk2-src/tables-sample-app-tea-houses.rst

 All the fictional tea houses in Benin appear on the map.
 Pinch and squeeze or widen to zoom out and in, respectively.
 The tea house location is plotted based on what appeared in the *Location_latitude* and *Location_longitude* columns in the database.
 These can be viewed with the :ref:`tables-sample-app-spreadsheet-view`.
 When you click on a map marker, the *List View* will redraw with that marker's information at the top of the *List View*.

-The *List View* at the top portion of the screen is rendered in custom HTML, CSS, and JavaScript, but the map portion is provided by the ODK 2 platform and rendered using :program:`Google Maps`.
+The *List View* at the top portion of the screen is rendered in custom HTML, CSS, and JavaScript, but the map portion is provided by the ODK-X platform and rendered using :program:`Google Maps`.

 .. _tables-sample-app-map-view-learn-more: